MicrosoftDocs/well-architected/well-architected/cost-optimization/provision-networking-services.md

 - [Configure ExpressRoute and Site-to-Site coexisting connections](/azure/expressroute/expressroute-howto-coexist-resource-manager): Network traffic from the VPN gateway is routed to the cloud application through an internal load balancer.
 The load balancer resides in the front-end subnet of the application.

-## Azure NAT Gateway

-Azure NAT Gateway is charged at a fixed rate per deployment hour.
-There’s additional cost for the amount of data transferred.
-NAT Gateway resource hours billing begins immediately upon deployment.

-Data processing for NAT Gateway is charged per GB of data transferred through NAT Gateway.
-Data transfer charges for NAT gateway include both outbound and return traffic.
-Unsolicited inbound traffic does not pass through a NAT gateway.

-For more information, see [NAT Gateway pricing](https://azure.microsoft.com/pricing/details/azure-nat-gateway/).

 ## Azure VPN Gateway

 When provisioning a VPN Gateway resource, choose between two gateway types: